windmill-labs/windmilldocs/docs/reference.md

 ### User-defined Variables

-User-defined Variables is essentially a key-value store where every user can read, set and shares values at given keys as long as they have the privilege to do so.
+User-defined Variables is essentially a key-value store where every user can read, set and share values at given keys as long as they have the privilege to do so.

 They are editable in the UI and also readable if they are not